get-select/dbt-snowflake-query-tags/README.md

       - dbt
 ```

-3. To add the query tags, simply add the following config to `dbt_project.yml`.
+3. To configure the query comments, add the following config to `dbt_project.yml`.

 ```yaml
 query-comment: